 The Warkentin lab offers research internships at Boston University during the academic year and in Gamboa, Panama, at the Smithsonian Tropical Research Institute (STRI) during the summer.
 BU students often first join the lab as volunteers, and some progress to do research-for-credit, senior theses, and/or summer research funded through the BU Undergraduate Research Opportunities Program.
-Students from any country can apply for STRI-funded Internships (deadline March 15) or to the STRI-REU program (deadline Feb 15) to work with Warkentin in her capacity as a STRI Research Associate.
+Students from any country can apply for STRI-funded Internships (deadline March 15) to work with Warkentin in her capacity as a STRI Research Associate.
 We have supported many US and Latin American students as Interns on NSF-funded research projects.
-For our 2015 field season (June–August) we will recruit two interns (one US and one Latin American student) to work on our project The Development of Adaptive Embryo Behavior – check back in late fall for information on how to apply directly for those positions.
 In addition, we sometimes consider prospective interns who have funding from their own institutions or wish to volunteer.
 Interns participate in larger lab projects and often conduct their own smaller projects individually or in partnerships.

 Some prior interns and their projects

-2014 Intern Sonia Perez (BU–UROP) measured the vestibulo-ocular reflexes of red-eyed treefrog hatchlings at different developmental stages to determine the onset of vestibular system function.
-She is continuing this work as research-for-credit and will present it at the 2014 Congreso Latinamericano de Herpetologia.
+2014 Intern Sonia Pérez Arias (BU–UROP) measured the vestibulo-ocular reflexes of red-eyed treefrog hatchlings at different developmental stages to determine the onset of vestibular system function.
+She is continuing this work as research-for-credit and presented her results to date at the 2014 Congreso Latinoamericano de Herpetologia.

 2014 Intern Julianna Cuccaro Diaz (Universidad de los Andes, Colombia) recorded videos of individual red-eyed treefrog embryos hatching to study developmental changes in hatching behavior and performance.
-She is analyzing these videos for her senior thesis and will present it at the 2014 Congreso Latinamericano de Herpetologia.
+She is analyzing these videos for her senior thesis and presented her results to date at the 2014 Congreso Latinoamericano de Herpetologia.

 2013 Interns Whitney Houston and Kadeen Jennings (Otterbein University, Ohio) studied density-dependent digestive system plasticity and growth rates in red-eyed treefrog tadpoles.
 They presented this work at the 2014 Society for Integrative and Comparative Biology meeting.